andrei-tambovtsev/IDSmushrooms/README.md

 ### Overview
-Repository contains files needed for Data Science project Project idea is to train MachineLearning models and finding interesting correlations in mushrooms.cvs dataset from kaggle (https://www.kaggle.com/uciml/mushroom-classification)
+Repository contains files needed for Data Science project Project idea is to train a machine learning model to help novice mushroom hunters models and (possibly) finding some interesting correlations for the same goal.
-Original dataset included in repository main branch
+We used mushrooms.cvs dataset from kaggle (https://www.kaggle.com/uciml/mushroom-classification) Original dataset included in repository main branch

 ### B6_report